Why 2020 Will Be Online Education’s Biggest YearJune 25, 2020

-In fact, afterthe pandemic paralysed the entire world, educators proactively resorted to online learning methods to keep the learning process going.
-The past couple of months have definitely paved the way for a revolution of online education.
+In fact, afterthe pandemic paralysed the entire world, educators proactively resorted to methods to keep the learning process going.
+The past couple of months have definitely paved the way for a revolution of Online Education’s 2020.

-Although there is scepticismsurrounding online learning approaches and their effectiveness, their impact has been quite favourable in imparting knowledge.
+Although there is skepticism surrounding online learning approaches and their effectiveness, their impact has been quite favorable in imparting knowledge.
 This makes online learning processes worth embracing.
-On that note, presented below are some reasons why 2020 is said to be the biggest year for online learning processes.
+On that note, presented below are some reasons why Online Education’s 2020 is said to be the biggest year for learning processes.

 1. The rise of learning management solutions

 Online learning promotes the use of learning management solutions that accumulate content dynamically from different sources to provide engagingmaterialto students to learn from.
 Educators identify the topics, keywords, and sites by using these solutions.

 Over time, students can rate this content based onrelevance, quality, accessibility or other criteria.
 This way,the system begins to filter out “poor” content and find more quality content similar to the highly-rated content.

 Such solutions employ semantic analysis, social andcollaborative ratings to continue to find and curate content.
 Some popular learning management solutions include Flipboard, Curata, and Feedly.